 3. Leaving the EU will reduce red-tape

 Free trade agreements are based upon the harmonisation of standards and regulations.
 As a member of the EU the UK currently has the ability to influence and shapes all new regulations and rules for our largest export market.

-This will end when the UK leaves the EU and yet if we wish to continue to trade with the EU we will still have to comply with EU regulations and submit products to EU regulators for approval.
+This will end when the UK leaves the EU.
+If we wish to continue to trade with the EU we will still have to comply with EU regulations and submit products to EU regulators for approval.
 How does this benefit the UK?

-When the UK leaves the EU London will also lose two key EU regulators that are based in London (The European Medical Agency and European Banking Agency).
+When the UK leaves the EU, London will also lose two key EU regulators (The European Medical Agency and European Banking Agency).
 This will result in over 1,000 highly paid and influential jobs leaving the UK.
 How is this beneficial?

 4. Leaving the EU will allow parliament to reassert sovereignty

 In the Brexit White Paper triggering Article we were told that parliament has “remained sovereign throughout our membership to the EU” despite the public “not always feeling like that”.
 This completely contradicts the argument of the Leave campaign that we had lost sovereignty to the EU.